We may earn a commission when you buy through links in our articles. Learn more.

 • No: If you’re looking for a dedicated gaming phone

-If you’re a more casual mobile gamer that wants a vibrant, beautifully designed, and responsive phone for less than $1000/£1000 then the Google Pixel is definitely worth your investment.
+If you’re a more casual mobile gamer who wants a vibrant, beautifully designed, and responsive phone for less than $1000/£1000 then the Google Pixel is worth your investment.
 Its appeal increases even further if you prefer the Android operating system and use Google applications.

 If the Google Pixel 7 Pro isn’t for you